The short answer: Probably more than you’re eating right now. Here’s why, plus how to meet your daily needs.

 The exact amount of protein you need for optimal health is debatable, as it depends on your weight, activity level, and any health conditions you have.

-That said, many experts believe that to maintain muscle mass and proper functioning, older adults need to eat double the amount of protein they needed in their younger years, says Abby Sauer, M.P.H., R.D., a dietitian specializing in adult and geriatric nutrition.
-That’s right, double!
+That said, many experts believe that to maintain muscle mass and proper functioning, older adults need to eat significantly more protein than they needed in their younger years, says Abby Sauer, M.P.H., R.D., a dietitian specializing in adult and geriatric nutrition.

 In one American Journal of Physiology—Endocrinology and Metabolism study, adults ages 52 to 75 improved their muscle health by following a diet containing 1.5 grams of protein per kilogram of bodyweight per day.
 That’s roughly twice the current RDA.

-If that seems like a lofty goal, take it one meal at a time: Aim to eat 25 to 30 grams of protein at breakfast, lunch, and dinner.
+If those higher amounts seem like a lofty goal, take it one meal at a time, says Angelone.
+Aim to eat 25 to 30 grams of protein at breakfast, lunch, and dinner.
+These protein-packed breakfasts and high-protein dinners can help.

 What Are the Best Sources of Protein?